Birth of a Rock and Roll Child

-Founded in 1919, she was still known by her original title, but by 1969 this had been abbreviated to Pangbourne College.
+Founded in 1919, she was still known by her original title of the Nautical College Pangbourne, but by 1969 this had been abbreviated to Pangbourne College.
 However, the boys retained their officer status and spent much of their time in full naval officers’ uniform.
 What’s more, naval discipline continued to be enforced, with Pangbourne providing the hardships both of a military college and a traditional English boarding school.
 In 1996, she became fully co-educational.

 The Pangbourne I knew had strong links to the Church of England, and so was marked by regular if not daily classes in what was known as Divinity, morning parade ground prayers, evening prayers, and compulsory chapel on Sunday morning.
 If you missed any of these you would have been seriously punished, although not necessarily with the cane.
 I was heavily disciplined from my very first term, but I’m indebted to Pangbourne for the values it instilled in me if only unconsciously.
 They were after all the same values that once made Britain strong and great; and yet, by the time I joined Pangbourne, they were under siege as never before by the so-called counterculture.
 While failing to fully understand the implications of the cultural revolution of the late 1960s, I passionately celebrated its consequences, and took to my heart many of its icons both artistic and political, and that’s especially true of the Marxist revolutionary leader Che Guevara.

 In 1970, we moved from Bedford Park to a little industrial suburb close to the Surrey-London border.
-Our own street was quite gentrified, and several of my parents’ closest friends were people from working class districts such as Shepherd’s Bush and Notting Hill who’d made a success of their lives and so moved further out into the western suburban sprawl.
+Our own street was relatively gentrified, and several of my parents’ closest friends were from working class districts of West London such as Shepherd’s Bush and Notting Hill who’d since “made good” and so had moved out to the suburbs like my dad.

 I finally left Pangbourne in the summer of ’72, after a decision had been made involving my poor dad and those directly responsible for me at the college.
 1972 could be said to be the year in which the seventies really began as the excitement surrounding the alternative society and its happenings and be-ins and love-ins and free festivals and so on started to fade into recent history.
-For my part I couldn’t wait to get to grips with the dismal new decade even if for the first two years, I’d despised the rise of the new commercial chart Pop and its grinning teenybopper icons.
-I was of the Hard and Progressive school, and so a recent devotee of Led Zeppelin, Deep Purple, ELP, and Yes, and so on, but I was changing, and for better or worse, this was going to be my era.
+For my part I couldn’t wait to get to grips with the dismal new decade even if for the first two years, I’d despised the rise of the new commercial chart Pop and its teenybopper idols.
+I was of the school of Hard and Progressive Rock and a devotee of Led Zeppelin, then Deep Purple, Emerson Lake and Palmer, Yes and so on, but I was changing, and for better or worse, this was going to be my era.

 So many of the popular songs of the era were like football chants set to a stomping Glam Rock beat.
 It was the golden age of the long-haired boot boy and every street seemed to me to be pregnant with menace in this Glam Rock nation, as if the spirit of Weimar Berlin with its unholy mix of violence and decadence had been resurrected in stuffy old England.
 It was a terrible time to be young; but I of course loved it, lapped it up.